 New Year’s resolutions — 60 percent of us make them on January 1.
 But these resolutions get a bad rep for being superficial goals that most people don’t follow through on.
 Critics say that January 1 is an arbitrary date to start working toward a goal and people don’t always think through what it would take to achieve it.
 Some people have rejected the phrase “New Year’s resolutions” and focus on making S.M.A.R.T. goals instead.

-Jessie: My 2020 goal is to limit my fast-fashion purchases.
+Jessie: My new goal is to limit my fast-fashion purchases.
 I love a good deal, but I find myself falling FAR too easily into the trap of buying clothes simply because they’re cheap (it’s something about that clearance tag!).
 To put this into practice, I’m going to make a tangible list of clothing needs and prioritize saving up for quality products or look for them at thrift stores.
 And because even that probably won’t be enough, I’m asking my roommate/shopping partner to hold me accountable!

 Erin: I lose everything.
 My mama always said to me, “You’d lose your head if it wasn’t attached to your neck!”
 She wasn’t wrong.
 It’s because I try to do everything so quickly that I forget where I place some things… and some people.
-My 2020 goal is to slow down a bit and not allow my fear of “wasting” time to make me so careless with my things.
+My New Year’s goal is to slow down a bit and not allow my fear of “wasting” time to make me so careless with my things.
 I’m sick of buying new headphones!

-Josh N: My goal for 2020 is to preserve good boundaries between work and family life.
+Josh N: My goal for the new year is to preserve good boundaries between work and family life.
 Any job will take (and reward) as much extra mental energy and free time you allow it, but that kind of effort will start to impinge on life at home.
 No one has unlimited resources in time and attention, and nothing is more important to me than our family life.
 If I can’t honestly say I’m giving 100% to them first, then nothing I can accomplish at work will mean anything.
 I’ve never regretted holding lines that prioritized home life, and I intend to continue to maintain those lines with vigilance.

-Becky: My goal for 2020 is to make more environmentally-conscious decisions in my daily life.
+Becky: My goal for the new year is to make more environmentally-conscious decisions in my daily life.
 This includes purchasing clothes second-hand or from ethical and environmentally-friendly brands, limiting my single-use plastic consumption, adopting a more plant-focused diet, and choosing to walk, bike, or carpool instead of driving by myself (whenever possible).
 Caring for creation and the future of our climate is so important!
 These goals will not only benefit the environment, but my overall health as well.